DanielTelles91/Projeto-AppleII/README.md

 # Apple II Rev. 0 Replica

+Projeto Desenvolvido no ano de 2024 - 2025

 This repository documents the complete development of a functional Apple II Revision 0 replica, following the original schematics, layout, and design principles.